Homepage

 pos-cli deploy dev

-After visiting your instance URL or refreshing the previously opened page, you should see the new message there.
+After refreshing your instance URL in the browser, you should see the new message.

 Upload code changes automatically when you save the file

-On a daily basis, you want the instance to immediately reflect the changes you made in the code with minimum effort on your side.
+On a daily basis, you’ll want your instance to immediately reflect any changes made in the code with minimal effort.

-We call this process syncing and it’s handled by a pos-cli command ran from the root project’s directory:
+This process, called syncing, is handled by a pos-cli command run from the root of your project’s directory:

 pos-cli sync <environment>